AmonAmanyabyona/customer_assistant_chatbot/README.md

 langchain, langchain-community, langchain-huggingface, langchain-chroma,chromadb, sentence-transformers, torch,azure-ai-inference, pypdf, pandas, python-dotenv and streamlit for the user interface

 # For Demo, look at chat_demo.pdf
 To help you visualize how the assistant works, I've included a sample interaction in chat_demo.pdf.
-It shows a typical conversation between a user and the assistant, demonstrating how queries are answered based on document context.
+It shows a typical conversation between a user and the assistant, demonstrating how queries are answered based on document

+# Getting Started
+Follow these steps to set up and run the project locally:
+1.Clone the repository:
+2.Create a .env file in the root directory and add your GitHub token:
+3.Install dependencies using: pip install -r requirements.txt 4.Launch the assistant using the provided script: python launch_client_assistant.py

+context.